pjustinianogarcia/simple-js-app/README.md

 # Pokedex - JavaScript Applicatiion
 ## Description

-A small web application that pulls data from [Pokéapi](pokeapi.co) and displays a list of Pokemons inside a button.
-This buttons include an **onclick** event that opens Bootstrap card for each pokemon containig it's details.
+A small web application that pulls data from a Pokemon API and displays a list of Pokemons inside a button.
+The buttons include an **onclick** event that opens a Bootstrap card for each Pokemon containig their details.

 ## Languages and Frameworks
 - HTML